Nupurjain2788/m-CHA-CFR-yield-prediction/README.md

-# CFR
-Classificationfollowed by regression
+# CFR: Classification Followed by Regression

 # EnsembleAC: Deep Learning for Ligand Generation and %ee Prediction